How Much Does It Cost to Paint a House in 2025?

 What can affect the costs of painting a house exterior?

 The cost of exterior painting will vary depending on the job.
-For instance, render painting is normally priced at £700 to £1,300, while the cost of painting outside of a house from £600 to in excess of £2,000.
+For instance, render painting is normally priced at £700 to £1,300, while the cost of painting outside of a house ranges from £600 to in excess of £2,000.

 What else may need to be painted?